vmLOGIC/vmLOGIC/README.md

 - 👋 Hi, I’m @vmLOGIC
-- 💞️ I’m looking to collaborate on DokuWiki.
+- 💞️ I’m looking to contribute to DokuWiki.

 <!---
 vmLOGIC/vmLOGIC is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.